|Add to your personal catalog|

 The Career Services staff is dedicated to providing students with the fundamental skills and experiential opportunities needed to prepare for the challenges in an ever-changing, global work force.

-Career Services provides Juniata students with individual counseling, computerized guidance and information programs (FOCUS), and workshops on career development topics.
+Career Services provides Juniata students with individual counseling, computerized guidance and information programs (FOCUS), and workshops on career development and professional topics.
 The office supports a comprehensive website and library of up-to-date career resource materials and graduate/professional school information.
 Juniata offers a top Career Day which annually attracts over 100 employers and over 500 students.
 Additionally, Juniata students are invited to participate with other Pennsylvania colleges in numerous job fairs throughout the year.
 The largest of these include the Western PA Career Services Association (Pittsburgh area) job fair, the Central PA Employment Consortium (Harrisburg area) job fair, and the Pittsburgh Educational Recruiting Consortium.

 The Career Services Office also coordinates Student Internship Programs.
 Juniata encourages students to seek internship placements generally after completion of the freshman or sophomore years.
 Students receive assistance in the application process from Career Services and from Juniata faculty.
 Information regarding credit and non-credit internships is available in the Career Services Office in Ellis Hall.

 Students are encouraged to utilize a Co-Curricular Transcript (CCT) to document and validate their out-of-class experience.
 The CCT process enables students to structure their personal development outside the classroom by matching individual needs and goals with available experiences to stimulate growth and learning in specific areas.
 The CCT documents a student’s leadership and involvement in student programming and provides an opportunity for the student to reflect on his or her development outside the classroom.
 Information and materials to start a CCT are available in the Career Services Office.